Minimal Dirac seesaw accompanied by Dirac fermionic dark matter

-with $m_{\textrm{max}}^{}$ being the largest eigenvalue of the neutrino mass matrix $m_\nu^{}$.
-Alternatively, we can consider another simple case where the fermion singlet $N_1^{}$ is much lighter than the other heavy fermion singlet(s) $N_{b\neq 1}^{}$ and the heavy Higgs doublet(s) $\eta_a^{}$.
+Alternatively, we can consider another simple case where the fermion doublet $D_1^{}$ is much lighter than the other heavy fermion singlet(s) $D_{c\neq 1}^{}$, the heavy Higgs doublet(s) $\eta_a^{}$ and the heavy fermion singlet(s) $N_{b}^{}$.
 The final lepton numbers then should be \cite{kt1990},